PierreLvx/lavaux.lv/about.md

 This site is a collection of notes and thoughts.
 I've been meaning to blog for a while, because I have greatly benefited from others sharing technical tips that have sharpened my skills, and pieces that have built up my critical thinking.

-I also share interesting links and quotes via [Pocket](https://getpocket.com/@lavaux "Pierre Lavaux on Pocket") and [Refind](https://refind.com/prlvx "Pierre Lavaux on Refind").
+I also share interesting links and quotes via [Pocket](https://getpocket.com/@lavaux "Pierre Lavaux on Pocket").

 #### Contact